kyma-project/community/guidelines/releases-guidelines/02-release-process.md

     After adding new release jobs, remove the old ones.
 Remember to leave jobs for three latest releases.
 For example, during the preparation for the 1.4 release, add `pre-rel14` jobs and remove all `pre-rel11` jobs.
 Make sure that the only defined jobs are those with `pre-rel12`, `pre-rel13`, and `pre-rel14` prefixes.

-1. Merge the PR first when Kyma release branch is created!

-    Create a release branch in the `kyma` repository.

-    Do it only for major and minor releases.
-    The name of this branch should follow the `release-x.y` pattern, such as `release-1.4`.

-    ```bash
-    git fetch upstream
-    git checkout -b release-{release_version} upstream/master
-    git push upstream release-{release_version}
-    ```

-	> **NOTE:** If you don't create the Kyma release branch and merge the PR in test-infra, then pushing anything to the release branch (includes creation of the branch), or if you rebase the branch, a new Github release will be created.
-This is because of the post-submit job `post-rel14-kyma-release-candidate` in `kyma-github-release.yaml`.

 1. Merge the test-infra PR against current master